Where to Eat in Tamarindo

 Eat at Joe’s has the most tropical feel on the beach.
 They’ve always got fun music playing, surf videos on the TVs and a very busy bar.
 Service can be slow here, but if you’re into the grass hut umbrellas, view of the surf breaks and the people you’re with, you won’t even notice.
 The food is not mind-blowing, but it’s not bad at all.
 We always seem to take guests here, it’s worth a trip.

 Sprout is located across the street from Witch’s Rock Surf Camp.
-Hands down, Sprout makes the best sandwich in Tamarindo.
+Sprout offers exceptional sandwiches, tacos and salads.
 Prices are reasonable and the service is typically very good.
 Be sure to try the Turkey Sandwich on the Pretzel Bun.
 So good.
 Don’t miss their salads and fish taco’s either, seriously good food.
 Our kids love their wings also.